 Medications in school

+Parents and guardians may drop off medication beginning on the first day of school or thereafter, at any time during school hours.
+If you need assistance, please contact the nurse at your child’s school so they may help you.
 Students may not carry or keep medications on their person or in their locker or athletic bags with two exceptions:

 - Rescue asthma inhalers

 They must have a prescription from the doctor filed in the Health Office giving administration advisory and permission to carry.
 All other medications including prescription, over-the-counter medications such as Tylenol, Advil, Midol, sinus medications, eye drops, etc., must have a doctor’s note and be kept in the Health Office.

 All medications must be in each student’s own original containers and properly labeled.
 The nurse will store all medications and dispense from the Health Office as needed.
 There are no stock supplies so the student must supply his or her own bottles of medication.
 View the authorization for administration of medication in school form

 Students are required by the State Education Department to participate in Physical Education classes.
 If not able to participate, a doctor’s note with the specific restriction and expected time period of restriction must be clearly stated.
 Students should report to their PE teacher for each PE class for attendance and receive a written packet to be completed in the library and then placed in their teacher’s mailbox.
 These packets must be done in order to receive credits for the class.
 PE participation is mandatory to meet graduation credit requirements.
 Students who have had a medical exemption from PE/sports must have a written clearance to return to participation in their PE class/sport.